taugroup/ThinkTank/README.md

 # ThinkTank – Agentic Research Simulation.

-**ThinkTank** is a fully local, agentic research platform that follows the team-based architecture described in the paper:
+**ThinkTank** is a fully local, agentic research platform that is inspired by the team-based architecture described in the paper:

 > *The Virtual Lab: AI Agents Design New SARS-CoV-2 Nanobodies with Experimental Validation*
 > [Read the paper](https://www.biorxiv.org/content/10.1101/2024.11.11.623004v1)

-This implementation simulates a scientific team made up of local LLM-based agents, running fully offline via [Ollama](https://ollama.com) and powered by the `Llama3.1` model.
+This implementation simulates a team made up of local LLM-based agents, running fully offline via [Ollama](https://ollama.com) and powered by the `Llama3.1` model.

 ---